Council of Women World Leaders

 Hear from Past Fellows:

-- Elizabeth Gillette (Fellow at the Global Institute for Women’s Leadership, 2021)
+- Kanika Gandhi (Fellow at Global Institute for Women’s Leadership, 2022)

 "The opportunity to shadow the President of Malta in the summer of 2018 was an unparalleled, life-changing experience.
 My time working with the Office of the President developed my global awareness, cross-cultural competency, and outlook on potential career paths.
 President Coleiro Preca focused her term on children’s issue, promoting wellbeing in society, welcoming people from all walks of life who seek to make a home out of Malta, and much more.
 It was amazing to see how committed her team was to furthering those causes and ensuring that every day, every event, and every duty went smoothly and flawlessly.
 The team’s pride in their work came as a result of the President’s impressive leadership skills and appreciation for all those who share her vision."